hai14894/frontend-assessment/readme.md

 Mobile/ Accordion view
 <img width="549" alt="Screen Shot 2023-02-08 at 1 48 19 pm" src="https://user-images.githubusercontent.com/61439970/217416517-bc9a5746-0dc3-4da2-aa7f-cd9ba2485147.png">

+The breakpoint for mobile view on both project is 1000 px.
 ###### Bonus points
 * Improve the user experience with meaningful animations/transitions,  Design and styling.
   I have styled the view and button (which have the normal and active state).
 I also added a fade in/ out transition on the Mobile/ Accordion view.